 We serve MANY church groups, and try to offer a wide variety of mysteries that will be good for more conservative groups.
 Any mystery with an Angel Rating of 4 or 5 should be more than appropriate for a church group function.
 For more on Angel Ratings, see below.

-Angel Ratings are a unique rating system Shot In The Dark Mysteries uses to give our clients an at-a-glance idea of whether a mystery game will be appropriate for your party.
-The Gateway page for each mystery gives the Angel Rating as well as a brief description of the reasons why a mystery may have lost points.
-For example, a Murder mystery would lose a point just because it’s Murder (as opposed to a non-murder, family-friendly mystery party game).
-If there are mentions of affairs or other potentially offensive content, it will lose further points.
+Angel Ratings are a unique rating system Shot In The Dark Mysteries uses to give our clients an at-a-glance idea of whether a mystery investigation will be appropriate for your party.
+Each mystery is assigned an Angel Rating as well as a brief description of the reasons why a mystery may have received the rating it did.
+For example, a “Murder” mystery would “lose a point” just because it’s Murder (as opposed to a non-murder, family-friendly mystery party game).
+If there are mentions of affairs and/or drugs, it will lose further points.
 As always, we’re here to help if you’re not sure about a certain mystery, so don’t hesitate to contact us with questions about a particular murder mystery or Angel Rating.

 The PLAY!
-Site is now available for most of our mystery party games.
+Sites is now available for all of our mystery party games.
 In short, the PLAY!
 Site is a place where your guests can go to view the mystery trailer, see the other Suspects and other resources (like costume ideas and links, in some cases).
 Our PLAY!
 Sites will be expanding as we add more features to our mysteries, and each Suspect receives the URL in their Suspect Guide.
-If, after reading the instructions in your Facilitator Guide you still have questions, we are always here to help you – simply send us an email (please allow us 48 hours to reply).
-To get an idea of what to expect, you can view a sample of our game materials on any page.
-Don’t worry, the clue shown is not real, so you will not be ruining a mystery by looking at the sample game materials.
+If, after reading the instructions in your Host Guide you still have questions, we are always here to help you – simply send us an email (please allow us 48 hours to reply).
+To get an idea of what to expect, you can view the full Host Guide on any of our mystery home pages to read over pre-purchase.

 We at Shot In The Dark Mysteries don’t actually see your payment information.
-When you click buy now, you are directed to Paypal’s website, which is the most secure and trustworthy way to pay for anything online.
+When you click “Buy Now”, you choose your method of payment.
+We choose to use two of the safest payment systems available – PayPal and Stripe, for everyone’s protection.
 Although we plot murder scenarios for a living, we at Shot In The Dark Mysteries are not jerks.
 We will never share any information you give us with anyone – ever.
-We keep everything pretty simple here at Shot In The Dark Mysteries; after all, you’re buying a party game, not adopting a baby panda.